cesarmarinhorj/easydb/README.md

 /*Insert data*/
 db.insert("people", {id: "#", name: "Samuel Novaes", age: 19, occupation: "student"})
-//Creating a property called "id" and setting your value to "#", we have auto increment
+//Creating a property called "id" and setting its value to "#", we have an auto increment

 /*Select data*/
 var people = db.select("people", "$.age < 20")